 Hello!
-My name is Justin Forseth and I am a soon-to-be college student from rural Montana.
+My name is Justin Forseth and I am a computer science student from rural Montana.
 I enjoy

 and websites like this one!
 This is my personal website.
 I coded it myself, and it's here so I can

 learn, experiment, and try new things.
 If you're interested in the tech details, it's running on a